 Specific ISRA opportunities will be canceled if enrollment minimums are not met.
 Should this occur, students will be given the chance to move to an opportunity with open seats or have their money refunded.

 Proteins fulfill countless functions.
 For example, they catalyze the multitude of reactions that are carried out within our bodies, provide structural support to cells, and are critical components of our immune system.
 Simply put, proteins are polymers of small molecules called amino acids.
-In the first step of translation or protein synthesis, an amino acid is attached to its appropriate transfer RNA (tRNA).
+In the first step of translation, or protein synthesis, an amino acid is attached to its appropriate transfer RNA (tRNA).
 This so-called “charged” tRNA then delivers the amino acid to the ribosome for use in translation.
 Importantly, this reaction is catalyzed by the aminoacyl-tRNA synthetases (aaRSs) and is fundamental to the accurate decoding of the genetic code.
-Because the aaRSs are essential bridges, linking the worlds of nucleic acids and proteins, this family of up to twenty enzymes is found in virtually every biological organism.

 For more information about the Illinois Summer Research Academy, please visit: